Thursday, November 14, 2013

 I remember the tremors in your voice.

-I remember sympathetic pats on the back and awkward exits, not knowing what to do or say.
+I remember the sympathetic pats on the back and awkward exits, not knowing what to do or say.

 I remember the grilled cheese sandwich.